Walkways and Stairways on Construction Sites

 You’ll need to make sure that there is good ground clearance in order to use a stairway at a safe angle – for example, if the construction workers need access to a height of three metres, there needs to be enough ground clearance to enable a safe angle of use – otherwise a ladder would need to be used instead.

 Rooftop walkways are used when regular maintence work is required on a flat roof.
-Our Roof Walker System is quick and easy to install and provides a safe route to roof areas where regular maintenance or cleaning work is required.
+Our Flat roof fall protection barrier is quick and easy to install and provides a safe route to roof areas where regular maintenance or cleaning work is required.
 Any rooftop walker system should provide workers with a non-slip surface to walk on when accessing areas to carry out maintenance and cleaning work on a flat roof.